 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.

-New In Town Daylily is recommended for the following landscape applications;
+The Jury's Out Daylily is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 - Groundcover